-5.2.2 Proposed Parking Improvements - Albert Street, North Perth
+9.2.2 Proposed Parking Improvements - Albert Street, North Perth

-Ward: North Date: 20 January 2017 Precinct: Precinct 9 - North Perth Centre File Ref: SC656, SC1201 Attachments: $\frac{1}{2}$ - Consultation Summary $\frac{2}{2}$ - Plan No. 3340-CP-01A Tabled Items: Nil Reporting Officer: C Wilson, Manager Asset and Design Services Responsible Officer: R Lotznicker, Director Technical Services
+Ward: North Date: 20 January 2017 Precinct: Precinct 9 - North Perth Centre File Ref: SC656, S Attachments: 1 - Consultation Summary 2 - Plan No. 3340-CP-01A Tabled Items: Nil Reporting Officer: C Wilson, Manager Asset and Design Services Responsible Officer: R Lotznicker, Director Techni cal Services

-- 1. NOTES the comments received during the consultation period for proposed parking improvements at Albert Street, North Perth, as shown in Attachment 1; - 2.
+- 1. NOTES the comments received during the consultation period for proposed parking improvements in Albert Street, North Perth, as shown in Attachment 1; - 2.
 In accordance with Section 6.8(1) of the Local Government Act 1995, APPROVES BY AN ABSOLUTE MAJORITY the unbudgeted expenditure of \$50,000 to be funded from a contribution from the WA Education Department to construct 14, 90 degree angle parking bays in the Albert Street verge adjacent the North Perth Primary School oval, as shown on Plan No. 3340-CP-01A (Attachment 2); - 3.
 NOTES the following budget adjustments to facilitate condition 2 above; and